archethic-foundation/aeweb-cli/README.md

 ## Instructions

-To get the ÆWeb CLI, you need NodeJS installed.
+To get the ÆWeb CLI, you need NodeJS (latest version) installed.
 Then you need to install the CLI, using:
 ```bash
 npm install aeweb -g
 ```